tyhdefu/economics-notes/src/labour_market/supply.md

 # Individual Supply of Labour #

 ## Income effect ##
-The income effect is where a rise in wages makes people feel better off and therefore they may not feel a need to work as money hours.
+The income effect is where a rise in wages makes people feel better off and therefore they may not feel a need to work as many hours.

 ## Substitution effect ##
 As wages rise the opportunity cost of leisure rises.